Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Resonant orbits in angle space

 where $R_g$ is the guiding center radius, $v_\text{circ}^2 = \left.
 R \times \partial \Phi / \partial R \right|_{z=0}$, $(R,z,\phi)$ Galactocentric cylindrical coordinates, and $(v_R,v_\phi,v_z)$ the velocities in the corresponding directions.
 The size of the epicycle is related to the radial action

-In the prolate confocal coordinate system $(u,v,\phi)$, $u$ is constant on ellipses in the $(R,z)$ plane and therefore a radius-like coordinate \citep[\S 3.5.3]{2008gady.book.....B}.
+In the prolate confocal coordinate system $(u,v,\phi)$, $u$ is constant on ellipses in the $(R,z)$ plane.
+In the plane $(z=0)$, $u$ is therefore a radius-like coordinate \citep[\S 3.5.3]{2008gady.book.....B}.
 In an axisymmetric gravitational galaxy potential, these two actions are conserved canonical momenta whose conjugate positions are the phase angles $\theta_\phi$ and $\theta_R$.
-Action-angles are defined by
+Action-angles have convenient properties:

-with $i\in\{R,\phi,z\}$, $\vect{J} = (J_R,J_\phi,J_z)$, and where $\mathscr{H}$ is the Hamiltonian of the system \citep[\S 3.5]{2008gady.book.....B}. $(\vect{\theta},\vect{J})$ describes the same full 6D phase-space as the usual position-velocity space $(\vect{x},\vect{v})$.
-The angles are defined such that they increase linearly in time and periodically in the range $[-\pi,\pi]$.
+with $i\in\{R,\phi,z\}$, $\vect{J} = (J_R,J_\phi,J_z)$, and where $\mathscr{H}_\text{axi}$ is the Hamiltonian of the axisymmetric system \citep[\S 3.5]{2008gady.book.....B}. $(\vect{\theta},\vect{J})$ describes the same full 6D phase-space as the usual position-velocity space $(\vect{x},\vect{v})$.
+The angles increase linearly, $\vect{x}$ and $\vect{v}$ are periodic in the angles, and in this work, we define the angles to be $\theta_i \in [-\pi,\pi]$..
 The angle $\theta_R$ can be interpreted as the current radial phase position of the star along the epicycle between peri- and apocenter, with respect to the pericenter at $\theta_R \equiv 0$ (Figure \ref{fig:epicycle_approx_theta_R}).
-The angle $\theta_\phi$ is the current polar azimuth $\phi$ of the guiding center with respect to the azimuth of the Sun today, i.e. $\phi_\odot \equiv 0$ (Figure \ref{fig:epicycle_approx_theta_phi}).\footnote{Note that this straight-forward interpretation of actions and angles based on the epicycle approximation is only valid for near-circular disk orbits.} A nice explanation of the angles can also be found in \citet[\S 2]{2011MNRAS.418.1565M}.
+The angle $\theta_\phi$ is the current polar azimuth $\phi$ of the guiding center with respect to the azimuth of the Sun today, i.e. $\phi_0 \equiv 0$ (Figure \ref{fig:epicycle_approx_theta_phi}).\footnote{Note that this straightforward interpretation of actions and angles based on the epicycle approximation is only valid for near-circular disk orbits.} A nice explanation of the angles can also be found in \citet[\S 2]{2011MNRAS.418.1565M}.